-"Duryea's neighbors are 'very cognizant of the fact' he wants to respect
+"Duryea's neighbors are 'very cognizant of the fact' he wants to respect their privacy, and explains 'they've been extremely tolerant and gracious because it's for charity" (Murphy, 2012)

 Murphy, E. Top 7 outrageous Halloween houses.
 (2012). http://gma.yahoo.com/top-7-outrageous-halloween-houses-214835771--abc-news-house-and-home.html